Skip to content

 Define where to store the data

 This project uses a folder to store the data fetched from the different providers, set the env variable SMM_STORE_DATA_AT to point to the desired location.
-Use absolute path.
+Use absolute paths.

 bash